Lingxianwen/Lingxianwen.github.io/_pages/about.md

   {% endfor %}</ul>

 ## Journal Reviewer
-* Autonomous and Adaptive Communications Systems
+* International Journal of Autonomous and Adaptive Communications Systems

 ## Participate in a project or competition
 * ​Jiangsu Province Graduate Student Scientific Research and Practical Innovation Program, 2025-2026